masasin/masasin.github.io/docs/cv/work_experience/coop.md

 ## Design Engineer, [Starquip Integrated Systems](https://www.starquip.com/)
 _May to August 2012.
 Toronto, ON, Canada._

+??? summary

+    - Assisted in the mechanical design of pneumatic lift-assist devices using Solidworks.
+    - Converted existing 2D drawings to 3D assemblies, reducing the creation time for most new devices significantly.
+    - Produced ASME-compliant drawings.
+    - Developed a new system which modularized the pneumatic diagram and interactively generated a bill of materials.

 Starquip is an engineering company in Toronto, which offers design and manufacturing for custom-made ergonomic lift assist devices, as well as crane and track systems to various industries.
 The machines that the company develops use pneumatic circuits for their control logic and mechanical actuation.